MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/add-a-custom-entity-to-quick-create.md

 Legend:

 1. **New** (quick create) button.
-2. Tables that are enabled for quick create.
+2. Current list of tables that are enabled for quick create.
-3. App maker has enanbled a custom table to appear in the quick create menu.
+3. An app maker has enabled a new table and it now appears in the quick create menu.